 This is the power of great storytelling.

 Dramatica combines the structural concepts of the Story Outcome and Story Judgment to describe what a story means.
-The Story Outcome concerns itself with whether or not the Objective Story ended in Success or Failure.
-The Story Judgment is concerned with the level of angst within the Main Character.
+The Story Outcome concerns itself with the Success or Failure of the Objective Story.
+The Story Judgment measures the level of angst within the Main Character at the end of the narrative.
 A Judgment of Good means the Main Character resolved their personal issues.
 A Judgment of Bad means that angst is still there.

 Black Swan had an Outcome of Success and a Judgment of Good.
 Nina’s efforts to embody the Black Swan ended with great applause and her desire to be perfect perfectly fulfilled.

 In fact, technically neither of these films is a true Tragedy.
-That is reserved for Mildred Pierce, Amadeus and Hamlet.
+Mildred Pierce, Amadeus and Hamlet claim that honor.Concepts covered: Main Character, Personal Tragedy, Protagonist & Triumph.